BUSINESS APOLOGIES AND THE ETHICS AND NARRATIVE OF TRUST

 Because of these potential consequences and complications, companies may need to incur additional costs in the form of legal counsel as well as professional PR assistance.

 It is, however, the cost of an apology that would make such an apology more meaningful and consequential.
 In order to provide credible information about unobserved features of an agent, a signal must be costly: the agent is willing to give up some benefits in order to (re)obtain others.
 Firms, therefore, may release apologies precisely because they are costly and risky.
-Potential lawsuits, the risk of additional scrutiny, and the other ambiguities surrounding such statements may be worth the positive perception by the public of the intention to make amend for any mistakes or wrongdoing.
+Potential lawsuits, the risk of additional scrutiny, and the other ambiguities surrounding such statements may be worth the positive perception by the public of the intention to make amends for any mistakes or wrongdoing.

 The psychology and economics of business apologies